gramineproject/gramine/Documentation/attestation.rst

   this timestamp-not-after value, in the format "20301231235959" (this is also the default value if environment variable is not available).

-``ra_tls_verify_epid.so``
+``ra_tls_verify_dcap.so``
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 This library contains the verification callback that should be registered with the TLS library during verification of the TLS certificate.
-It verifies the RA-TLS certificate and the SGX quote by sending it to the Intel Attestation Service (IAS) and retrieving the attestation report from IAS.
+It verifies the RA-TLS certificate and the SGX quote by forwarding it to DCAP verification library (``libsgx_dcap_quoteverify.so``) and checking the result.
 This library is *not* thread-safe.
+The library expects all the DCAP infrastructure to be installed and working correctly on the host.

 The library uses the following SGX-specific environment variables, representing SGX measurements: